microsoft/ClaimQR/README.md

 ### Claim QR issuance

 To issue a CQR, the issuer takes the input JWT, makes sure its issuer URL `[ISSUER_URL]` is specified as the `iss` claim, sets the token's metadata if any (`nbf`, `exp`), then the issuer
-1. converts the payload into a minified JSON string (without spaces and newlines)
+1. converts the payload into a minified JSON string (without spaces and newlines),
-2. compresses the string using the payload with the DEFLATE (see [RFC 1951]((https://datatracker.ietf.org/doc/html/rfc1951))) algorithm before being signed (note, this should be "raw" DEFLATE compression, omitting any zlib or gz headers)
+2. compresses the string using the payload with the DEFLATE (see [RFC 1951]((https://datatracker.ietf.org/doc/html/rfc1951))) algorithm before being signed (note, this should be "raw" DEFLATE compression, omitting any zlib or gz headers),
-3. creates a compact [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) (JWS) using the its private signing key, using the compressed payload and setting the JWS header properties
+3. creates a compact [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) (JWS) using the its private signing key, using the compressed payload and setting the JWS header properties,
   * `alg: "ES256"`,
   * `zip: "DEF"`,
   * `kid` equal to the base64url-encoded (see [section 5 of RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5)) SHA-256 JWK Thumbprint of the key (see [RFC 7638](https://datatracker.ietf.org/doc/html/rfc7638))
 4. generates a Quick Response (QR) code of maximum version (size) 22, containing two segments:
   * a `byte` mode segment containing the string `cqr:/`
   * a `numeric` mode segment containing the compact JWS.
 Each character "c" of the JWS is converted into a sequence of two digits as by taking Ord(c)-45 and treating the result as a two-digit base ten number.
-For example, 'X' is encoded as 43, since Ord('X') is 88, and 88-45 is 43.
+For example, 'X' is encoded as 43, since Ord('X') is 88, and 88-45 is 43
-5. create a QR code image from the generated QR code text.
+5. creates a QR code image from the generated QR code text.

 The issuer makes the QR code image available to the holder.